 For more information about the estimated impressions on a specific date, place your cursor over that spot on the graph.

-When comparing domains in the Advertiser Overview report, the Publisher Distribution widget can be found to the right of Estimated Impressions.
-In this case, the widget uses a color-coded graph to show the distribution trend of publishers that displayed the compared domains’ ads during the analyzed period.
+When comparing publisher domains, the Advertiser Distribution widget can be found in the top row of the report.
+It uses color-coded line graph to compare the amount of advertisers who published ads on that domain during the analyzed period.

 The Highlights widget is visible in both the Advertiser and Publisher Overview reports when comparing multiple domains.
 It shows key information about the compared domains’ ad performance over the analyzed period: